How does the global shortage of skilled labor impact the talent acquisition industry?

 Studies also show that most job candidates will take a company’s social media presence into account during their research into where to apply.
 Thus, social media already plays a role at every stage in the applicant funnel—it’s just a matter of taking control of the image you present there.
 A positive, engaging, and carefully targeted image can help you to position yourself as the employer of choice within your field.

 Like we said, there’s good reason to expect results from these new strategies, but there are also challenges that will need to be overcome if recruiters are to implement them effectively.

 Specifically, recruiters need to find a way to post organic and paid content, target ads to particular audiences, and measure their results across a whole host of web channels—many of which don’t have native scheduling or tracking capabilities—all in a manner that’s even remotely time-efficient.

-Traditional marketers have been working on this issue—the issue of making this social media activity much more feasible from a time management perspective—and the approach that many have landed on is marketing automation, i.e. workflows in which the scheduling and tracking of social media ads and posts is in some way automated to save marketers time and empower them to make data driven decisions.
+Traditional marketers have been working on this issue—the issue of making this social media activity much more feasible from a time management perspective—and the approach that many have landed on is marketing automation, i.e. workflows in which the scheduling and tracking of social media ads and posts are in some way automated to save marketers time and empower them to make data-driven decisions.
 If they’re going to be effective in this increasingly competitive talent market, modern recruiters need to do the same.